 If your marriage is annulled, it gives you the legal right to say you were never married to your former spouse.
 Much like a divorce, the court will have to decide on child custody and support, property division, and alimony.

-Any time you have to deal with the legal system, it’s best to speak with an experienced attorney to help guide you through the situation.
+Whenever you have to deal with the legal system, it’s best to speak with an experienced attorney to help guide you through the situation.
 A family law attorney at Martin Heller Potempa & Sheppard, PLLC can explain the annulment process in full and give you legal options on how to proceed with your claim.
-For decades, our attorneys have been handling family law cases across Middle Tennessee, and we can help you decide what the best course of action is for your marriage.
+For decades, our attorneys have handled family law cases across Middle Tennessee, and we can help you decide what the best course of action is for your marriage.